v-braun/go-must/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for must
+about: Suggest an idea for go-must

 ---